-Many of the believers who joined Minster from Highfields remained at Minster for longer than the two-year commitment that they had originally made, and several remain with us until the present day.
-The Lord has blessed the church by consistently adding to our congregation since the turn of the century, and we now have over 50 believers in membership, and we regularly see between 70 and 100 people attending our Sunday morning service.
+Many of the believers who joined Minster from Highfields remained at Minster for longer than the one-year commitment that they had originally made, and several remain with us until the present day.

-In 2010 we were able to appoint Andy McKenna as Assistant Pastor and he served in this capacity for several years before he was called to become Pastor of another F.I.E.C church in Market Harborough.
-In 2011 Clare Gatenby was appointed as part-time Youth Leader, and she is still leading the thriving young people’s work in the church to this day.
-God is continuing to work in the lives of many who attend the church and we have seen many coming to faith, being baptized, and undertaking the Christianity Explored course in recent years.
+In 2010 Andy McKenna was appointed as Assistant Pastor and he served in this capacity for several years before he was called to become Pastor of another FIEC church in Market Harborough.
+In 2011 Clare Gatenby was appointed as part-time Youth Leader, and she is still leading a thriving young people’s work in the church to this day.